-Table 3-14 shows the criteria for defining the recreation opportunity spectrum class for remoteness.
+Table 3-19, below, shows the distance criteria for defining the recreation opportunity spectrum class for remoteness.

 'Remoteness' is defined by an area's proximity to human modifications associated with roads or trails.
 The BLM identified the recreation opportunity spectrum class for remoteness by using its functional road classification system to assign road types by recreation opportunity spectrum class and identifying distance criteria.
 The distance criteria used account for the project area's topography, vegetation, and road type.
 Road types consist of arterial, collector, local, and resource roads (USDI BLM 1996b, updated 2002).